Designing Tablets: Patient Compliance Solutions for Medicine Adherence

 Changes in dimensions can create a completely different feel of the tablet without altering the dosage size.
 Shape, diameter and thickness of a tablet can also influence patient perceptions.

 Consider the three tablets seen in the image below.
 While each tablet is sized differently, they all weigh the same.

-It’s important to know which design will suit patients more, since certain shapes and dimensions may be considered a choking hazard to some.
-Colorcon’s BEST tablet design service enables brand owners to make better-informed decisions on tablet design; saving significant development time and cost.
+It’s important to know which design will suit patients more, since certain shapes and dimensions may be considered a choking hazard for some.
+Colorcon’s BEST® tablet design service enables brand owners to make better-informed decisions on tablet design, saving significant development time and cost.

 Coating makes the tablet easier to swallow and improves tablet mobility; this is recognized as even more important for elderly people (recent EMA guidance).
-And as far as coating goes, the glossier the finish and more slip it can provide, the better.
+And as far as final appearance goes, a specially designed coating with a glossy finish provides more slip.

 The simple answer is no. Depending on desired outcomes, coating properties and functions, formulators need to make the right choice.

 Let’s look at two sets of tablets of the same color, shape and size — but with different coatings.